The House of Lords has recently approved legislation which will allow new parents to share childcare responsibilities.

 Guidance on the new rights will now be prepared by the government so that both employers and employees are aware of the changes and have sufficient information about them.

 HMRC will also provide guidance and an electronic calculator in addition to a helpline calculation and advice centre because commercially produced payroll software is not likely to be available until some time during 2011.

-If you have any questions or would like more information on any of the issues discussed in this LawFlash, please contact any of the following Morgan Lewis attorneys:
+If you have any questions or would like more information on any of the issues discussed in this LawFlash, please contact the following Morgan Lewis attorney: